Youth Charity Lead

 Jess is a brave young person raised by a single mother in the heart of Sydney, Australia who has previously, and still presently grasping an understanding of modern life.

-Jess’ experience of domestic violence in combination with an increasingly prevalent eating disorder has been shadowed by her determination for her life’s passions.
+Jess’ experience of trauma in combination with an increasingly prevalent eating disorder has been shadowed by her determination for her life’s passions.
 Building and connecting with young people is her key objective, as Jess believes in being more realistic and compassionate helps to exacerbate others’ potential.

 Board Members